 Approval of any one proposal is not dependent on stockholders approving any other proposal.
 Therefore, if stockholders approve one proposal, but not others, the approved proposal would still take effect.
-Note, however, that Proposal 2 (non-binding advisory vote on executive compensation proposal) and Proposal 3 (non-binding advisory vote on the frequency of executive compensation advisory votes) are non-binding advisory votes only and will not overrule any decision by the Board or require the Board to take any action.
-Also, if Proposal 4 (ratification of auditors) is not approved, the Audit Committee will consider whether it is appropriate to select another independent registered public accounting firm.
+Also, if Proposal 2 (ratification of auditors) is not approved, the Audit Committee will consider whether it is appropriate to select another independent registered public accounting firm.
 Even if the selection is ratified, the Audit Committee in its discretion may select a different independent registered public accounting firm at any time during the fiscal year if it determines that such a change would be in the best interests of the Company and its stockholders.